 - 8 deficit spending on climate on top of COVID-19 related emergency spending and governments will - 9 overcome treasury biases towards fiscal conservatism (to preserve credit ratings).
-However, evidence - strongly suggests that voters (and credit rating agencies) tend to be fiscally conservative (Peltzman - 11 1992; Lowry et al. 1998; Alesina et al. 2011; Borge and Hopland 2020) especially where expenditures - 12 involve higher taxes in the future and do not identifiably flow back to their local bases (the 'public - involve inglier taxes in the future and do not identifiably now oder to their focus bases (the public - 13 good' problem) (high confidence).
-Such mistrust has been a reason for abortive return to fiscal austerity - often in the past (most recently during global financial crisis) and may benefit for political support by - 15 consistently reframing the climate expenditures in terms of job creation benefits (Bougrine 2012), - 16 effectiveness of least-cost fiscal spending on climate for reviving private activity, and the avoidance of - 17 catastrophic losses (Huebscher et, al. 2020) from higher carbon emissions.
-A new understanding of debt - sustainability including negative implications of deferred climate investments on future GDP has not - 19 yet been mainstreamed (see more on the debt sustainability discussion below (e.g. (Buhr et al. 2018; - Fresnillo 2020)).
-In addition, implications on the availability of international public finance flows are - 21 not yet clear since current additional funding prioritises urgent healthcare support rather than an increase - 22 of predictable mid/long-term financial support.
-Heavy investment needs for recovery packages in - 23 developed countries on the one hand and their international climate finance commitments might be - perceived to compete for available "perceived as appropriate" budgets.
+However, evidence - 10 strongly suggests that voters (and credit rating agencies) tend to be fiscally conservative (Peltzman - 11 1992; Lowry et al. 1998; Alesina et al. 2011; Borge and Hopland 2020) especially where expenditures 12 involve higher taxes in the future and do not identifiably flow back to their local bases (the 'public - good' problem) (high confidence).
+Such mistrust has been a reason for abortive return to fiscal austerity - 13 - 14 often in the past (most recently during global financial crisis) and may benefit for political support by - 15 consistently reframing the climate expenditures in terms of job creation benefits (Bougrine 2012), - 16 effectiveness of least-cost fiscal spending on climate for reviving private activity, and the avoidance of - catastrophic losses (Huebscher et, al. 2020) from higher carbon emissions.
+A new understanding of debt 17 - 18 sustainability including negative implications of deferred climate investments on future GDP has not - 19 yet been mainstreamed (see more on the debt sustainability discussion below (e.g. (Buhr et al. 2018; Fresnillo 2020)).
+In addition, implications on the availability of international public finance flows are 20 - 21 not yet clear since current additional funding prioritises urgent healthcare support rather than an increase - 22 of predictable mid/long-term financial support.
+Heavy investment needs for recovery packages in - 23 developed countries on the one hand and their international climate finance commitments might be - 24 perceived to compete for available "perceived as appropriate" budgets.